gdelfe/Functional-network-construction-from-fMRI-signals/README.md

 ## In AFNI:

 Generate activation map by using 'correlation' as a way of thresholding:
-If the name of the functional file was `functional.nii` (4D file, 3D coordinates and 1D BOLD signal) this will generate a file  `functional.nii@2+orig.BRIK` and `functional.nii@2+orig.HEAD`.
+If the name of the functional file was `functional.nii` (4D file, 3D coordinates and 1D BOLD signal) this will generate a file  `functional.nii@+orig.BRIK` and `functional.nii@+orig.HEAD`.
 These files will be used in the following.

 Extract the voxel coordinates from the activation map <br/>
 Clusterize --> NN level = 2; Voxels = 30/40<br/>
 -> Rpt -> Save the single modules one by one<br/>
 Each module is save in a format
 ```
 Clust_mask_0001+orig.BRIK
 Clust_mask_0001+orig.HEAD